Uterine Fibroids & Natural Treatment

 - Excess estrogen production from fat cells

-- Low levels of estrogen-balancing hormones
+- Low levels of estrogen-balancing hormones like progesterone

 Natural Treatment Options for Uterine Fibroids

 As a naturopath, I always address the underlying root cause of the problem.
 Here are things to consider to treat fibroids naturally: